openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

   constructor the parameter `params_factories_for_test_actions`

 ## VII.
+Connecting algo backend with test suite.
 Test class in algo backend

-The direct connection between training tests in an algo backend and the test suite is made by
+The direct connection between the training test in an algo backend and the test suite is made by
 * Algo backend implementation of some fixtures required for test suite -- see about that in the next section TODO
+* Insertions that is made in the special algo backend file `tests/conftest.py` that is loaded by pytest before starting its work -- all the pytest magic is inserted into it.
 * Test parameter class that will provide parameters to connect the algo backend with the test suite
 * A test case class in the file `tests/test_ote_training.py` in the algo backend